Ashiq5/dnssec-debugger-code/README.md

 - Sufficient disk space for container images and experimental data
 - Network access for DNS resolution

-## Changes
+## Contributions
 - This repo is open-source.
-Please feel free to contribute.
+Issues and pull requests are welcome
 - Please run **bash lint.sh** before pushing your code if you make changes to the python files in the repository.